riceissa/issarice.com/wiki/vim.md

 through a pretty filter, like ` :%!python -m json.tool` (from [here]( http://blog.realnitro.be/2010/12/20/format-json-in-vim-using-pythons-jsontool-module/ )) in the case of JSON.
-For HTML or XML files, there is `:%!tidy -xml -utf8 -i` for one installs tidy.
+For HTML or XML files, there is `:%!tidy -xml -utf8 -i` once one installs tidy.

 Another hack: set `:set scrolloff=99999`.
 This will at least make for a somewhat more pleasant scrolling experience when the file is just one